|Basic rate band – income up to||†£33,500||£32,000|

-Plant and Machinery: Investment for use in Enterprise Zones, energy saving and environmentally beneficial equipment, new zero-emission goods vehicles, new low CO2 emission (up to 75g/km) cars, natural gas/hydrogen refuelling equipment first year allowance (FYA) 100% • Annual Investment Allowance (AIA) 100%* – on first £200,000 of investment.
-Excludes cars and expenditure already qualifying for 100% FYA • Writing Down Allowance on expenditure not qualifying for AIA or FYA: Long-life assets, integral features of buildings, cars over 130g/km 8% • Other plant and machinery 18% • Business premises renovation maximum initial allowance 100% *Transitional rules may apply.
+Plant and Machinery: Investment for use in Enterprise Zones, energy saving and environmentally beneficial equipment, new low CO2 emission (up to 75g/km*) cars, natural gas/hydrogen refuelling equipment First Year Allowance (FYA) 100% • Annual Investment Allowance (AIA) 100% – on first £200,000 of investment.
+Excludes cars and expenditure not qualifying for 100% FYA • Writing Down Allowance on expenditure not qualifying for AIA or FYA: Long-life assets, integral features of buildings, cars over 130g/km* 8% • Other plant and machinery 18%

 |Current Turnover Limits|

 |Registration – last 12 months/next 30 days over||£85,000 from 1 April 2017|

 |Deregistration – next year under||£83,000 from 1 April 2017|